martekZvezda/Portfolio/README.md

-# Marcin Gwiazda's data analyst portfolio projects
+# Marcin Gwiazda's Data Analyst Portfolio Projects

-## NBA shooting evolution (Pandas)
+## NBA Shooting Evolution (Pandas)
 This project is based on player shooting data, a file which is part of the NBA stats dataset found on Kaggle (credit to Sumitro Datta, [link](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats)).
 I have analysed how shooting trends in the NBA have changed over the last 26 years.

 ## Victims of Homicides and Non-Fatal Shootings in the City of Chicago (PostgreSQL)